MGuard0303/DiCleavePlus/README.md

 We provide conda environment file in `./env` directory.
 We recommend to build conda virtual environment with this file when using DiCleavePlus.

-To establish the environment, use these codes below:
+To set up the environment, use these codes below:

 `git clone https://github.com/MGuard0303/DiCleavePlus.git/<YOUR DIRECTORY>`